michael105/slterm/README.md

 So, in my quest to slim down all programs I'm using, I'm about to strip unicode and utf8 support.

-Yet I managed to get a memory footprint of around 8MB.
+Yet I managed to get a virtual memory footprint of around 8MB.
 Ok.
 Added all patches, and with the current history of 10k lines, it's at 12MB.
 (>20MB before)
 I'm always keeping more than 10 terminals open, so that sums up.
-What now has two meanings.
-I have to look for what exactly blows that much.
 Every Glyph (char at the screen, with attributes and colors) now needs 4 Bytes. ( 15 Bytes before stripping unicode and rgb)